Gear Modifications and Care Mistakes to Avoid

 Using Non-System Cookware with Stove Systems

 Our WindBurner™ and Reactor® stove systems are a few of our proudest engineering achievements.
 Each threads the needle of combustion perfection through the ideal synergy of primary air combustion and cookware integration.
-Of course, we’ve seen people try to modify flat-bottomed cookware and hack “adapters” aimed at making such “universal” cookware work with these stoves.
+Of course, we’ve seen people try to modify flat-bottomed cookware and hack “adapters” aimed at making regular pots and pans work with these stoves.
 Newsflash: it doesn’t work.
 In fact, without proper heat dissipation, these powerhouse stoves will likely trigger their embedded thermal trip switches, designed to shut the stoves down in an overheating emergency.
 While you may be able to reset the WindBurner if that happens, you might have irreversibly damaged other components.
 On the Reactor stove, the thermal trip is a one-way street to eating cold food the rest of your trip and replacing your now-cooked (ba-dum-tss) stove. if you do trip your WindBurner, here are the quick steps to reset it:

 - Wait 5 minutes for stove to cool (Mandatory!).
 Disconnect fuel canister from stove.